Elementor vs WPBakery vs SeedProd: Which Is Best?

 Just create your page and set WordPress to use that page as your homepage in the settings.

 With SeedProd’s WooCommerce integration, you can even create custom shopping carts and checkout pages.
 This makes it a lot easier to generate sales for your online store.

 The great thing about SeedProd’s landing page templates is they work independently from your WordPress theme.
 This means they display correctly every time, and you won’t need to mess around with full-width template attributes to get things looking good.

 The best WordPress page builders allow you to add extra functionality to your pages.
-Whether it’s collecting email addresses to grow your list or generating excitement for your new website, here’s what you can do with each page builder plugin’s elements.
+Whether collecting email addresses to grow your list or generating excitement for your new website, here’s what you can do with each page builder plugin’s elements.

 Elementor’s page design elements have several sections, including:

 - Basic – Simple blocks like headings, images, buttons, and spacers.

 - Pro – Elementor Pro blocks like posts, portfolios, forms, reviews, and Facebook embeds.